-Prof. Hussain is a Ghulamali Hirji prof., Dept. of Pathology and Microbiology, Aga Khan University, Karachi, Pakistan, and HEC dist.
+Prof. Hussain is a Ghulamali Hirji Prof., Department of Pathology and Microbiology, Aga Khan University, Karachi, Pakistan, and HEC dist.
 Natl.
 Prof., Prof Hussain specializes in immunology of infectious diseases.

 Her early research work was carried out at John Hopkins University and National Institutes of Health in USA and was recognized internationally and focused on the key properties of allergens and natural mechanisms which protect against allergies in human parasitic diseases.
 At The Aga Khan University her major focus shifted to mycobacterial diseases (leprosy and Tuberculosis) where she identified biomarkers for early diagnosis and pathogenesis.
 She has published 137 full length papers in International Journals and has an Impact factor of 4358, H-index 37 and i10-index of 93.

-She obtained her M.Sc (microbiology, 1967), Karachi University, and was awarded a gold medal for obtaining first position; PhD (immunology, 1973), University of Western Ontario, Canada.
+She earned her MSc (microbiology, 1967), Karachi University, and was awarded a gold medal for obtaining first position; PhD (immunology, 1973), University of Western Ontario, Canada.

 She is an elected fellow of the Royal College of Pathologists; Pakistan Academy of Sciences; Islamic World Academy of Sciences, The World Academy of Sciences (TWAS), elected member of the TWAS Council.
 The council also elected her as Vice President for Central and South Asian Region in 2012.
 She was designated Patron-in Chief for Pakistan Society of Immunology in 2012, elected council member, Intl.
 Leprosy Assoc.; member, Governing body Marie Adelaide Leprosy Center.